-Home > Extreme No Luic ✓ Search resources, services, and docs (G+/) nome y chreme ne tworks App re gistrations > Register an a applicati on Name The user-facing display name for this a oplication (this can be changed later).
-Reading CTC Beta Site e Engine \checkmark Supported account t types Who can use this appli cation or access this API?
-Accounts in this or rganizational dire ectory only (Extreme Networks only - Single tenant) Accounts in any or rganizational dire ectory (Any Microsoft Entra ID tenant - Multitenant) Accounts in any or Xbox) rganizational dire ectory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Personal Microsoft t accounts only Redirect URI (optio We'll return the authen changed later, but a va onal) tication respons lue is required fo e to this URI after successfully authenticating the use r most authentication scenarios. er.
+Home > Extreme No zure \mathcal{P} Search resources, services, and docs (G+/) nome y extreme Ne tworks App re gistrations > Register an a applicati on Name The user-facing display name for this a oplication (this can be changed later).
+Reading CTC Beta Site e Engine \checkmark Supported account t types Who can use this appli cation or access this API? ectory only (Extreme Networks only - Single tenant) ~ ectory (Any Microsoft Entra ID tenant - Multitenant) Accounts in any or Xbox) rganizational dire ectory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Personal Microsoft t accounts only tication respons e to this URI after successfully authenticating the use r most authentication scenarios. er.
 Providing this now is optional and it can be Web \sim https://betaportal.reading.ctc.local/msopenid_oaut th 🗸 working on here .
-Integrate gallery apps and other apps from outside your organization by adding from Enterprise applications.
-Register an app you're ree to the Micros oft Platform Policies 🕫
+Integrate gallery apps and other apps from outside your organization by adding from Enterprise applications. - oft Platform Policies 🗗